staff0rd/documentation/projections/system-projections.md

 <!-- TODO: retrofit to shopping cart examples? -->

-# System Projections
+# System projections

-Event Store ships with 4 built in projections.
+Event Store ships with four built in projections.

 -   By Category (`$by_category`)
 -   By Event Type (`$by_event_type`)